 -

-A market about war can upset people. ________ authorities may watch these companies more closely.
+A market about war can upset people. authorities may watch these companies more closely.

 Also, / Because of that, / For example,